stiofanEimeid/the-online-cookbook/README.md

 Stream Three Project: Data Centric Development - Code Institute

-Apéritif: The Online Cookbook allows users to search and view recipes, as well as create an account to create, update and delete their own recipes.
-They may allow view statsitical data on a dashboard and as well as kitchenware to help make the meals contained in the recipes.
+Apéritif: The Online Cookbook allows users to search and view recipes, as well as register an account to create, update and delete their own recipes.
+They may also view site statsitical data through a dashboard.
+In addition, they may view a selection of kitchenware products to help make the meals contained in the recipes.
 Visit the site here:  [https://the-online-cookbook.herokuapp.com/](https://the-online-cookbook.herokuapp.com/).

 ## Table of Contents
 1. [**UX**](#ux)